hahnavi/komandan/README.md

   - `ignore_exit_code`: a boolean that indicates whether to ignore the exit code of the task.
 If `true`, the script will continue even if the task returns a non-zero exit code. (default is `false`)
   - `elevate`: a boolean that indicates whether to run the task as root. (default is `false`)
   - `as_user`: a string that specifies the user to run the task as.
 Requires `elevate` to be `true`. (optional)
+  - `env`: a table that contains environment variables to be set before executing the task. (optional)

 This function will execute the module on the target server and return the results:
 - `stdout`: a string that contains the standard output of the module.